rcghpge/advent-of-code/2023/README.md

 ## Contributing

 Contributions, suggestions, and feedback are welcome!
 See [aoc-proofing-repo](https://github.com/rcghpge/aoc-proofing-repo).
-This is the baseline repoe for a robust AoC learning source for anyone looking to 100x their programming, coding, and problem-solving skills.
+This is the baseline repo for a robust AoC learning resource for anyone looking to 100x their programming, coding, and problem-solving skills.

 ## Acknowledgments